-- 19.1 Cheshire West & Chester Council recognises that: - there is a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination; and to promote equality of opportunity and good relations between members of different groups - local authorities are also required, to produce equality schemes, assess and consult on the likely impact of proposed policies on equality, monitor policies for any adverse impact on the promotion of equality, and publish the results of such consultations, assessments and monitoring - 19.2 An assessment will be undertaken with the Council's Equality and Diversity Officer to confirm that the policy meets the Council's Equality and Diversity Objectives.
+- 19.1 Cheshire West & Chester Council recognises that: - there is a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination; and to promote equality

+- local authorities are also required, to produce equality schemes, assess and consult on the likely impact of proposed policies on equality, monitor policies for any adverse impact on the promotion of equality, and publish the results of such consultations, assessments and monitoring - 19.2 An assessment will be undertaken with the Council's Equality and Diversity Officer to confirm that the policy meets the Council's Equality and Diversity Objectives.
 The assessment will be made available as a public document on the Council's website.